rcornwell/sims/SEL32/taptools/README.md

 tapscan -  This program scans a metadata .tap file and prints the
            file count and sizes.
-Used to determine the file format contained in the metadata .tap file. command - tapscan file.tap >stdout
+Used to determine the file

+           format contained in the metadata .tap file. command - tapscan file.tap >stdout
            input - file.tap file to scan
            output - stdout filelist and sizes

-volmcopy - This program reads a MPX 3.x volmgrr save tape.
+volmcopy - This program reads a MPX 3.x volmgr save tape.
 The tape
            must contain a volmgr save image with 6144 byte records containing a list of saved files.
 Followed by directdory entries of 1536 bytes and finally file data of 1 to 8 768